-Acceptance of the Bible by the Mormon Church is qualified by a statement credited to Joseph Smith and which now appears in article eight of the Mormon Articles of Faith, “We believe the Bible to be the word of God as far as it is translated correctly.”
-Joseph Smith is also quoted as saying, “I believe the Bible as it read when it came from the pen of the original writers.
-Ignorant translators, careless transcribers, or designing and corrupt priests have committed many errors.”1 Proclaiming belief in the Bible as originally written, as opposed to a corrupt contemporary version, assumes a knowledge of the original biblical text.
-As such, was Smith able to reestablish the “original” biblical text or, at least, the extent to which the Bible is “translated correctly”?
+Joseph Smith is also quoted as saying, "I believe the Bible as it read when it came from the pen of the original writers.
+Ignorant translators, careless transcribers, or designing and corrupt priests have committed many errors."1 Proclaiming belief in the Bible as originally written, as opposed to a corrupt contemporary version, assumes a knowledge of the original biblical text.
+As such, was Smith able to reestablish the "original" biblical text or, at least, the extent to which the Bible is "translated correctly"?
 Perhaps the best way to test his knowledge and abilities is to study his textual criticism of Genesis 1:1.
 Joseph Smith said:

 I shall comment on the very first Hebrew word in the Bible.
 I will make a comment on the very first sentence of the history of creation in the Bible- Berosheit.
 I want to analyze the word.
-Baith–in, by, through, and everything else.
-Rosh–the head.
-Sheit–grammatical termination.
+Baith--in, by, through, and everything else.
+Rosh--the head.
+Sheit--grammatical termination.
 When the inspired man wrote it, he did not put the Baith there.
 An old Jew, without any authority, added the word.
 He thought it too bad to begin to talk about the head!
-It read first, “The head one of the Gods brought forth the Gods.”
+It read first, "The head one of the Gods brought forth the Gods."
 That is the true meaning of the words.
 Baurau signifies to bring forth.
 If you do not believe it, you do not believe the learned man of God.
 Learned men can teach you no more than what I have told you.
 Thus, the head God brought forth the Gods in the grand style.

 In the beginning, the head of the Gods called a council of the Gods; and they came together and concocted a plan to create the world and people it.

-You ask the learned doctors why they say the world was made out of nothing; and they will answer, “Don’t the Bible say he created the world?”
+You ask the learned doctors why they say the world was made out of nothing; and they will answer, "Don't the Bible say he created the world?"
 And they infer, from the word create, that it must have been made out of nothing.
-Now, the word create came from the word baurau, which does not mean to create out of nothing; it means to organize–the same as a man would organize materials and build a ship.
-Hence we infer that God had materials to organize the world out of chaos–chaotic matter, which is element, and in which dwells all the glory.
+Now, the word create came from the word baurau, which does not mean to create out of nothing; it means to organize--the same as a man would organize materials and build a ship.
+Hence we infer that God had materials to organize the world out of chaos--chaotic matter, which is element, and in which dwells all the glory.
 Element had an existence from the time He had. . . .2

 In a similar vein, Joseph Smith said: